 After the writing stage, I’m revising and reflecting.
 I find homes for my thoughts and perspectives.
 I mentally paste the written stories on a wall in my mind and I will eventually place them in order for others to read.

 I’ve learned that I write best, and sometimes write only if I write for myself.
 I have never been good at writing about a boy and his dog unless I am that boy.
 My new protocol is to aim to please me, and me only.
 Of course, I have to go back during the revision process and check myself and reckon with the person who wrote that.
 Which is, of course, is me.

 In the revision process, my intended audience expands to others like me.
 I write for people who could relate to my journey.
 I write, in the hope that it would be a help to others.
 But I can’t get there if I don’t first write for myself.

 I actually finished my book, “Footprints in a Small Town” sometime in early 2017.
 It took until April 12, 2018, before it was published.
 For many months I struggled with writing new creative “stuff” and I wondered if I would be able to write again.

 That being said, I am now filled with inspiration and I am already deep into my next book.
 The creative thoughts and inspirations are flowing freely and I hope to have my first draft manuscript done before November.
-It will not be a biographical book like the first one, but it will be a book based upon my faith but it will include stories and experiences that you will be able to relate to.
+It will be a biographical book like the first one, however, it will be a book based upon my faith.
+It will include stories and experiences that hopefully you will be able to relate to.
 No announcements as to when it will be published.
 That will be up to the powers that be.

-Sales continue to remain strong for my first book and I am so grateful for those of you that have purchased it.
+Sales continue for my first book and I am so grateful for those of you that have purchased it.
 It is still available to order a hardcopy online at Amazon, Barnes & Noble, Books-A-Million, and a few other outlets.
 The Kindle version is available as well.